The Poetry of Impermanence, Mindfulness and Joy

 Please purchase from your local bookseller

-The Poetry of Impermance, Mindfulness and Joy
+The Poetry of Impermanence, Mindfulness and Joy

 “While this collection would make a lovely gift for a poetry-loving or dharma-practicing friend, it could also serve as a wonderful gateway to either topic for the uninitiated.”